BorderCloud/sgvizler2/README.md

 There are only a problem with JSDoc that not support several token of Typescript.
 I try TypeDoc but it do not generate tutorials like JSDoc :( The JSDoc of project generates only tutorials for the moment.

+If you want to participate at this project, [read this doc](https://github.com/BorderCloud/sgvizler2/blob/master/DEVELOPMENT.md).